Estonia in the Eurovision Song Contest 2003: Background

-The Estonian national broadcaster, Eesti Televisioon (ETV), broadcasts the event within Estonia and organises the selection process for the nation's entry.
-Since their debut, the Estonian broadcaster has organised national finals that feature a competition among multiple artists and songs in order to select Estonia's entry for the Eurovision Song Contest.
-The Eurolaul competition has been organised since 1996 in order to select Estonia's entry and on 8 November 2002, ETV announced the organisation of Eurolaul 2003 in order to select the nation's 2003 entry.
+As part of its duties as participating broadcaster, ETV organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+Since their debut, the broadcaster has organised national finals that feature a competition among multiple artists and songs in order to select its entry for the contest.
+ETV has organised the Eurolaul competition since 1996 in order to select its entry and on 8 November 2002, it announced the organisation of Eurolaul 2003 in order to select its 2003 entry.

 Before Eurovision

 Eurolaul 2003

-Eurolaul 2003 was the tenth edition of the Estonian national selection Eurolaul, which selected Estonia's entry for the Eurovision Song Contest 2003.
-The competition consisted of a ten-song final on 8 February 2003 at the ETV studios in Tallinn, hosted by Marko Reikop and Romi Erlach and broadcast on ETV.
+Eurolaul 2003 was the tenth edition of the national selection Eurolaul, organised by ETV to select its entry for the Eurovision Song Contest 2003.
+The competition consisted of a ten-song final on 8 February 2003 at the ETV studios in Tallinn, hosted by Marko Reikop and Romi Erlach and broadcast on ETV as well as streamed online at the official Eurolaul website eurolaul.ee.
+The show was also broadcast in Latvia on LTV1.
 The national final was watched by 343,500 viewers in Estonia with a market share of 57.4%.

 Competing entries

 On 8 November 2002, ETV opened the submission period for artists and composers to submit their entries up until 9 December 2002.
 A record 100 submissions were received by the deadline—breaking the previous record of 90, set during the 2002 edition.
 A 10-member jury panel selected 10 finalists from the submissions and the selected songs were announced on 13 December 2002.
 Among the competing artists was previous Eurovision Song Contest entrant Koit Toome, who represented Estonia in 1998.
 Kaire Vilgats (member of Family), Kadi Toom, Maarja Kivi (member of Vanilla Ninja), Maiken and Nightlight Duo have all competed in previous editions of Eurolaul.
-The selection jury consisted of Jaak Joala (musician), Meelis Kapstas (journalist), Ivo Linna (singer), Jaan Karp (musician), Priit Hõbemägi (culture critic), Tõnu Kõrvits (composer), Eda-Ines Etti (singer), Ignar Fjuk (architect), Karmel Eikner (journalist) and Tiit Kikas (musician).
+The selection jury consisted of Jaak Joala (musician), Meelis Kapstas (journalist), Ivo Linna (singer), Jaan Karp (musician), Priit Hõbemägi (culture critic), Tõnu Kõrvits (composer), Eda-Ines Etti (singer), Ignar Fjuk (member of the National Broadcasting Council), Karmel Eikner (journalist) and Tiit Kikas (musician).

 Final

 The final took place on 8 February 2003.
-Ten songs competed during the show and "Eighties Coming Back" performed by Claire's Birthday was selected as the winner by an international jury.
-A non-competitive public televote which registered 77,729 votes was also held and selected "Club Kung-Fu" performed by Vanilla Ninja as the winner.
-The international jury panel consisted of Anders Berglund (Sweden), Sergio (Belgium), Darja Švajger (Slovenia), Manfred Witt (Germany), Moshe Datz (Israel), Renārs Kaupers (Latvia), Michael Ball (United Kingdom) and Bo Halldórsson (Iceland).
+Ten songs competed during the show and a jury selected "Eighties Coming Back" performed by Claire's Birthday as the winner.
+A non-competitive public vote conducted via televoting and online voting registered 77,729 votes and selected "Club Kung-Fu" performed by Vanilla Ninja as the winner.
+The jury panel that voted in the final consisted of Anders Berglund (Swedish conductor), Sergio (Belgian singer), Darja Švajger (Slovenian singer), Manfred Witt (German television producer), Moshe Datz (Israeli singer), Renārs Kaupers (Latvian musician), Michael Ball (British singer) and Björgvin Halldórsson (Icelandic singer).

 At Eurovision

-According to Eurovision rules, all nations with the exceptions of the bottom five countries in the 2002 contest competed in the final on 24 May 2003.
-On 29 November 2002, a special allocation draw was held which determined the running order and Estonia was set to perform in position 23, following the entry from Belgium and before the entry from Romania.
-The band performed at the contest under the new name Ruffus and Estonia finished in twenty-first place with 14 points.